Sky or Virgin Media for TV

 offer Offer: No setup fee (was £35)

-These deals include a similar level of channels, with both offer Sky Entertainment and a selection of documentary, comedy, and sports channels, including Eurosport.
+These deals offer a similar level of channels, with both including Sky Entertainment and a selection of documentary, comedy, and sports channels, including Eurosport.

 Virgin Media Volt bundles are also worth considering for their value for money, with the provider discounting broadband, TV and phone bundles whilst also including an O2 mobile SIM and a range of benefits.

-Overall, for price Virgin Media are beating Sky on almost all package options.
+Overall, for price Sky and Virgin Media are fairly similar, with Sky offering slightly more content, and Virgin offering faster broadband.
 Check out the latest prices where you can compare Sky and Virgin Media side-by-side on our TV & broadband comparison page.

 Flexibility